mycelium-ethereum/perpetual-pools-contracts/test/README.md

 qualitative).
 In addition to these properties, a high quality test suite still necessitates clear and coherent organisation.

-Whilst the test suite for Perpetual Pools exhibits excellent coverage metrics and captures the intended behaviour of the system rather well, it is currently organised very poorly (inconsistent naming, inconsistent file structure, inconsistent use of testing directives, etc.).

 This document aims to clarify how we conduct testing in the Perpetual Pools system and act as a procedural guide for how to write additional tests when contributing to the codebase.
 Specifically, this document aims to address the